danuecumaster/ESP32-Digital-Wideband-AFR-Gauge/README.md

 This project uses a 10kΩ / 10kΩ divider to reduce the wideband's 0-5V output to approximately 0-2.5V before it reaches the ADS1115.

+The ADS1115 can measure input voltages up to its supply voltage (VCC).
+In this project, the ADS1115 is powered from the ESP32's 3.3V supply to ensure safe compatibility with the ESP32's 3.3V I²C bus.

+Because the wideband output can reach 5V, the divider reduces the signal to a safe measurement range while also matching the firmware's scaling assumptions.

-The divider provides additional protection and matches the firmware's scaling assumptions.
+The divider also provides additional protection against accidental overvoltage conditions.

 ### Recommended Input Circuit